hardyoyo/RodmanPottingerCookbook/README.md

 This is a collection of recipes we use on a regular basis, and will hopefully be used to produce a family cookbook, if I keep my act together this year.
+TLDR, if you're just here for recipes, you can find them in the [recipes](./recipes/) folder.

 ## Software/Specs Used